MRC Confidence in Concept Scheme

-We are now inviting applications for awards to be used to support the transition between fundamental and translational research, to provide project teams with funding to enable them to develop a concept to a point where it is competitive enough to be used in a bid for more substantive follow on translational funding.
+The call for applications is now closed.
+Awards made by the scheme will be used to support the transition between fundamental and translational research, to provide project teams with funding to enable them to develop a concept to a point where it is competitive enough to be used in a bid for more substantive follow on translational funding.

-An application form and guidance notes are downloadable on the right hand of this page.
+For information: The guidance notes for the competition are downloadable on the right hand of this page.

 Round 8 Timelines

 |01/10/2020||Deadline for applicants to make contact with the appropriate business manager, commercial, innovation and research manager for application support.|

 |Deadline for applications to be emailed to RSResearchGrowth@sheffield.ac.uk|